Geta/AutoMapper/README.md

 }
 ```

-Now you can use these mapper by injecting it.
+Now you can use this mapper by injecting it.

-When you want to map one object to other, then use `IMapper<TFrom, TTo>` interface.
+When you want to map one object to another, then use `IMapper<TFrom, TTo>` interface.

 ```csharp
 public class MyController